sanvirk99/Relational_Database_App/README.md

 ﻿# Relational_Database_App

-Run the single script to create database on your machine this is found in x-docs
+Run the single script to create database in postgres sql on your machine this is found in x-docs

 create .env file server directory